-The Morning Call reported that Pennsylvania’s Allegheny County is a hotspot for companies testing self-driving cars.
-Several tech firms are based in Pittsburgh, thanks to Carnegie Mellon University’s decades of autonomous vehicle research.
+Morning Callreported that Pennsylvania's Allegheny County is a hotspot for companies testing self-driving cars.
+Several tech firms are based in Pittsburgh, thanks to Carnegie Mellon University's decades of autonomous vehicle research.

 Many of the firms are using Allegheny County and nearby communities as a testing ground for the developing technology.
 The companies are partnering with auto manufacturers around the world to develop the vehicles, which have been tested in the area for years.

 PennDOT asks companies testing the technology to voluntarily register with the state, and share their safety protocols as well as testing updates.
 Six of the eight companies testing in Pennsylvania have registered with the state.